 More on fats

 Fats are an important part of a balanced diet, so why not learn more about them?
 Find guides to good and bad fats in our dedicated section here.
-You can also sign up to our monthly newsletter here to get regular articles and advice on having a heart-healthy diet and lifestyle.
+And for those wanting to lower their cholesterol, download our Cholesterol Lowering Starter Kit with advice on having a heart-healthy diet and lifestyle here.